raspberrypilearning/looping-sprites/en/step_3.md

 ## Get a sprite moving
-Now it's time to get your first sprite moving.
+Now it is time to get your first sprite moving.
 You will start with one sprite and then add more.

 Each sprite will `move`{:class="block3motion"} within a `forever`{:class="block3control"} loop.